HOGENT-frontendweb/webservices-cursus/7-authenticatie/index.md

   if (!user) {
     // DO NOT expose we don't know the user throw ServiceError.unauthorized(
-      'The given email and password do not match'
+      'The given email and password do not match',
     );
   }